simonchen/image-browser/README.md

 ## Revision history by simonchen
-Appending the parameterized path to the source of the &lt;img&gt;
+- Appending the parameterized path to the source of the &lt;img&gt;
+- New parameter 'limit' support

 ## Simple Image Browser